akilkumar28/Shopping-Pro/README.md

 Link -> https://itunes.apple.com/us/app/shopping-pro-2017/id1253927868?mt=8

-Description
+# Description:
 Shopping Pro 2017 is a simple and a powerful shopping companion that lets you manage all your shopping needs.
 Its simple user interface makes you comfortable with the application the moment you start using it.
 -------------------------------------------------------------
-Why use Shopping Pro 2017?
+# Why use Shopping Pro 2017?

 1.)
 Sign in and save your information across all devices.
 2.)
 Easily access your account using either email or password or using your Google account.